Prepare index variables

 If your Input Variables are listed using field names instead of aliases, click the Field list settings button and choose Show Field Aliases.

-Next, you'll choose how to preprocess the inputs.
-Preprocessing is the method used to standardize all the inputs to a common scale.
+Next, you'll choose how to scale the inputs.
+Scaling is the method used to standardize all the inputs to a common range.
 Because you're working with variables with different units and scales, you need to standardize them before you can combine them.
-The first method you'll use is the mean of percentiles.
+For example, it's hard to compare the impacts of a change of one degree Celsius on a census section versus a change of one percent tree coverage.
+Scaling these variables will map the values to a common range, such as 0 to 1.

-10. For Preset Method to Scale and Combine Variables, choose Combine ranks (Mean of percentiles).
+- For Preset Method to Scale and Combine Variables, choose Combine values (Mean of scaled values).

-11. For Method to Scale Input Variables, confirm that Percentile is chosen.
+- For Method to Scale Input Variables, confirm that Minimum-maximum is chosen.

 The next parameter sets the weight of each variable.
 Variables can be weighted to represent the relative importance of each factor as it contributes to the index.